Animals with webbed feet have evolved over thousands of years to have an amazing adaptation that helps them swim and survive in various environments.

 Despite their adaptable nature, the Greylag Goose population has declined recently due to habitat loss, hunting, and pollution.

-In response, various conservation have made efforts to protect their natural habitats and to ensure their survival in the wild.
+In response, various conservation efforts have been made to protect their natural habitats and ensure their survival in the wild.

 23. Fishing Cats

 Their webbed feet allow them to swim and easily hunt for fish and other aquatic creatures.
-In fact, fishing cats have been known to dive into the water to catch their prey.
+Fishing cats have been known to dive into the water to catch their prey.

 Aside from their webbed feet, fishing cats also have other adaptations that make them great swimmers, such as water-resistant fur and an elongated body.